kftwotwo/better_doc/README.md

 ```

 ## Setting API Keys
-Go to [Better Doctor's](https://developer.betterdoctor.com/signup) site obtain an api key, then set the api key as a environment variable in the following fomat.
+Go to [Better Doctor's](https://developer.betterdoctor.com/signup) site obtain an api key, then set the api key as a environment variable in the following format.
 ```
 exports.apiKey = '<API_KEY>'
 ```